Hybrid Search

 • rank_i(d): This is the rank (e.g., 1, 2, 3…) of document d in the result list from search system i (either FTS or Semantic).

-• k: This is a constant used for smoothing.
-It ensures that results ranked very low don’t have an outsized negative impact and stabilizes the formula.
-A common value, and the one used by Blindata, is 60.
+• k: This is a constant used for smoothing (Blindata uses 60).
+It ensures that results ranked very low don’t have an outsized impact.

 • Σ (Sigma): This means we sum the scores for each search system.
 For a document d, we calculate its score from the FTS list and add it to its score from the Semantic list.
 If a document doesn’t appear in one of the lists, its rank is considered infinite, and its score contribution from that list is effectively zero.